-This Subscription Services Agreement (“Agreement”) is between KPA Services, LLC (“KPA” or “Supplier”) and the entity which as accepted this Agreement through a document which references this Agreement (“Client”), hereinafter collectively referred to as “the Parties”.
+This Subscription Services Agreement (“Agreement”) is between KPA Services, LLC (“KPA” or “Supplier”) and the entity which has accepted this Agreement through a document which references this Agreement (“Client”), hereinafter collectively referred to as “the Parties”.
 This Agreement sets forth the terms and conditions that govern orders placed under this Agreement.

 1. KPA SERVICES

 1.1 Services.
-Supplier will provide to Client the services described in the Order Form to this Agreement, subject to Client’s payment of all fees required by this Agreement.
+Supplier will provide to Client the software and services described in the Order Form to this Agreement, subject to Client’s payment of all fees required by this Agreement.
 Additional services may be procured with the execution of a subsequent Order Form.
 Each mutually agreed upon Order Form shall become an integral part of this Agreement.
 Supplier may hire any employee or sub-contractor that it deems necessary or desirable to enable it to perform the Services required under this Agreement.
-All Services are deemed accepted upon delivery.

 1.2 Access.
 Supplier may perform the Services at Client’s premises, Supplier’s premises or such other premises that Client and Supplier may deem appropriate.
 Client and Supplier shall make every reasonable effort to coordinate approved access to Client’s premises, personnel and computer equipment for the purposes of performing the Services at Client’s premises.